 Gary Bailey is the Assistant Dean for Community Engagement and Social Justice at the Simmons University School of Social Work where he has also taught for nearly 30 years.
 He has served as the president of the International Federation of Social Workers and as the president of the National Association of Social Workers.

 Irene Linda Gordon is an award winning historian and writer, focusing primarily on feminism and women’s issues.
 Pitied But Not Entitled, her history of welfare, won the Berkshire Prize for best book in women's history.
 She served on the National Advisory Council on Violence Against Women during the Clinton administration.
 She brings her insights into the history of family violence to the film.

 Judge Jay Blitzman (ret.) served as First Justice-Massachusetts Juvenile Court.
 He has written about the inequity and lack of transparency in juvenile court.
-He founded Citizens for Juvenile Justice and was Interim Executive Director of Massachusetts Advocates for Children.
+He is a co-founder of Citizens for Juvenile Justice and was Interim Executive Director of Massachusetts Advocates for Children.
 Judge Blitzman will speak on his experiences working within the child welfare system as well as his advocacy work.

 Josh Gupta-Kagan is a clinical law professor at Columbia University, and the director and founder of their Family Defense Clinic, which represents parents and other caregivers facing allegations of child neglect or abuse.
 He is also a noted researcher on the gaps and biases in child neglect and abuse law.
 Gupta-Kagan will bring insights into the legal processes that shape the child welfare system.